|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 12 x 21" torpedo tubes

-After shakedown along the Atlantic coast, Long sailed late in the year for the Mediterranean.
+After shakedown along the Atlantic coast, Long departed for the Mediterranean.
 Assigned to Destroyer Division 26, she cruised the Adriatic and Mediterranean and served as station ship before steaming to the Philippines early in 1921 for duty with Asiatic station.
 Based at Cavite, she cruised the South China Sea until July 1922. ordered to the United States.

 On December 30, 1922 decommissioned at San Diego.
 Recommissioned on March 29, 1930 with Lt.
 Comdr.
 William J. Butler in command operating off the coast of California for the next decade, crusing along the Pacific coast of North and Central America for division exercises and screen and plane guard duty.
 Between 1933 and 1935 she twice entered the rotating Reserve as part of Destroyer Squadron 20.
 During 1940 she was converted to destroyer minesweeper, and reclassified DMS-12 on 19 November 1940.

 Long left Pearl Harbor 30 June for patrol and escort duty in Alaskan waters.
 After colliding with Monaghan (DD-354) in heavy fog 27 July, she repaired at San Francisco, California, returning to Kodiak 27 September for screen and antisubmarine patrols.
 During the Arctic winter she patrolled the approaches to Adak and guarded convoys as American forces sought to defeat Japanese garrisons in the western Aleutians.